Marianna-Weychan/TO-DO-List/README.md

 ## [](https://github.com/Marianna-Weychan/currency-converter/edit/main/README.md#short-description) ⌨️ Short description

-A simple application for creating a to-do list.
-It allows you to save activities that we have to perform, mark if they are done or delete from the list after they are completed.
+A simple to-do list app.
+It allows you to save the activities that you have to do, select and/or hide all completed activities or completely remove them from the list after completing them.

 I created this application as part of learning programming at YouCode school.